Chart Color Schemes

 Employment

 West Hoxton has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate was 2.7% as of September 2025.
-Employment growth over the past year was estimated at 5.0%.
+The unemployment rate was 2.9% as of December 2025, with an estimated employment growth of 5.5% over the past year.
+This is based on AreaSearch aggregation of statistical area data.

 Frequently Asked Questions - Employment